dkolyesnik/Nullsafety/README.md

 some().long[0].chain  - will check some() != null, long != null, long[0] !=null

 Parenthesis
-(some.long).chain - will check expression in Parenthesis and the rest of the call: some.long != null, chain != null
+(some.long).chain - will check expression in parenthesis and the rest of the call: some.long != null, chain != null

 safeCall
 -----------------
 Returns true if all calls were made.

 Example:
 ```haxe
 if(safeCall(some.long.chain)) {